 According to our records, you're currently classified as a nonresident for tuition purposes.
-As a graduate or law student, you may be eligible to petition for in-state residency for Spring 2022, provided you established physical presence in Colorado on or before Jan.
-9, 2021, and take the necessary steps to establish legal ties by the time periods outlined below.
+As a graduate or law student, you may be eligible to petition for in-state residency for Fall 2023, provided you established physical presence in Colorado on or before Aug.
+27, 2022, and take the necessary steps to establish legal ties by the time periods outlined below.

-Your Next Steps to Petition for a Spring 2022 Residency Change
+Your Next Steps to Petition for a Fall 2023 Residency Change

-If you’ve established physical presence and you’d like to petition for a change in residency for Spring 2022:
+If you've established physical presence and you'd like to petition for a change in residency for Fall 2023:

 - Review our adult petition information, graduate student video and graduate student handout for additional requirements expected of a Colorado resident.

 - Submit your completed petition to request a change in residency between March 1, 2023 and July 14, 2023 (5 p.m.).
 Mark the final deadline on your calendar now.